MaisonetteWorld/slate/source/index.html.md

 # Wishlists

-Update a wishlist.
-Users can update their own wishlists, admins can create wishlists for others.
+Destroy a wishlist.
+Users can destroy their own wishlists, admins can destroy any.

 ## Create a wishlist